Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Threats to Validity

 \paragraph{Study Misclassification} Quality appraisal was based on the classification of the papers (\ie SLRs, surveys, and primary studies) performed at the beginning of the research.
 Thus, some studies could have been mistakenly classified and later evaluated.
 However, some quality assessment questions, particularly those related to primary studies, do not apply to surveys or SLRs, contributing to the correct classification of the analyzed studies.

 \paragraph{Bias in Study Selection} Misinterpretations of the title or abstract could affect the selection of the studies.
 During the data extraction process, we checked the citation whenever it contained relevant information for our study.
-When an original study cited in the papers was not present among the studies selected for our research, but in the list of papers extracted, it was recovered due to Question 1 of the CDQ form of primary studies.
+When an original study cited in the papers was not included among the studies selected for our research, but was listed in the extracted papers, it was recovered due to Question 1 of the CDQ form for primary studies.
 This practice allowed us to recover studies that had initially been discarded.

 \paragraph{Benchmarks Labeling and Validation Process} The labeling process could have been performed manually or automatically.
 Some benchmarks are manually labeled~\citeA{GuoEtAl2024, PanEtAl2021, SoudEtAl2023, DaiEtAl2022, JeonEtAl2023, WeiEtAl2023}, whereas automated labeling is quite challenging.
 Not all vulnerability patterns are used; some are not well-researched, and it is hard to ensure sufficient patterns, leading to benchmarks featuring false positives that directly impact the performance of the tools.
 Finally, the validation processes of the benchmarks are usually not thoroughly described and documented.